 Past President Wiley has been recognized many times for his professional achievement and his laudable commitment to service, including induction into the 2010 “Academy of Distinguished Bostonians,” appointment to the Board of Visitors of The Air University and appointment to the Board of Visitors of the U.S. Air Force Academy by President Barack Obama.

 In Past President Wiley’s honor, this Award is aimed at law school students of color who are MBLA members and who, through leadership and volunteerism, champion the cause of diversity in their academic and extracurricular endeavors.
 In addition to these convictions, the recipients will also exemplify the characteristics reflective of Past President Wiley and many of the MBLA’s most distinguished leaders: high achievement, exceptional professionalism, strong character and a commitment to investing in the professional development of others.
-This Award is given annually by the MBLA in the amount of up to $10,000.
+This Award is given annually by the MBLA to two (2) students in the amount of up to $5,000.

 Eligibility Criteria and Application Process

-Each student may apply for each of the three MBLA scholarships offered: The Honorable Justice Roderick L. Ireland Leadership and Juvenile Advocacy Award ($1,500), The Honorable Reginald Lindsay Public Service Award ($1,000), and the Fletcher “Flash” Wiley MBLA Legacy Award (up to $10,000).
+Each student may apply for each of the three MBLA scholarships offered: The Honorable Justice Roderick L. Ireland Leadership and Juvenile Advocacy Award ($2,000), The Honorable Reginald Lindsay Public Service Award ($1,000), and the Fletcher “Flash” Wiley MBLA Legacy Award (two (2) students, up to $5,000).
 Although students may apply for more than one scholarship, no student will be awarded more than one scholarship in any given year.

 Applicants for the Fletcher “Flash” Wiley MBLA Legacy Scholarship must: